The Truth About Online Gambling – 15 Things You May Not Know But Should

 So instead of having to wager $600 before cashing out, you might have to wager $7200 or $9000.

 But smart blackjack players would still have an edge.
 1% of $7200 is still only $72.
 1% of $9000 is only $90.
 That still leaves the bonus player with a significant profit.

-So casinos decided to start disallowing wagers on games with a low house edge.
-In fact, at most Internet casinos, only wagers placed on slot machine games count toward fulfilling your wagering
+So casinos decided to start disallowing wagers on games with a low house edge, or at least limiting how much they counted towards wagering requirements.

 What effect does this have on the expected value of your bonus?

 I’ll be generous and assume that the online casino in this example has slot machines with a 95% payback percentage.
 That means the house edge is 5%.

 I’ll also assume that this casino skews toward the lower end of the wagering requirements and only demands that you bet 25X your deposit plus bonus.

 25 times $600 is $15,000 in total wagers.
 5% of $15,000 is $750.

 Since you started with a bankroll of $600, your expected winnings are -$150.